 -the indivisible magnitude of something.
 (Example: The world is the same, although it is only perceived as that by us).

 -the state of being all in existence.
 (Example: The universe is entirely existential in its form and matter.)

 -the state of being all in presence.
 (Example: The entire beings of the universe are present.)

--the non divinity of the Universal Creator.
+-the non divinity of the universe.

--the cosmic energy of the Universal Creator.
+-the cosmic energy of the universe.

--the matter that the Universal Creator created the universe.
+-the matter of the universe.

 -the forms of existence.

 -the form of a matter that is existential or the first cause of something.